-The Salmon Lodge experience is enhanced by our friendly and dedicated staff who bring the most important ingredient of all – exception personal service.
+The Salmon Lodge experience is enhanced by our friendly and dedicated staff and team of professional guides who bring the most important ingredient of allexceptional personal service.

 The Atlantic salmon fishing season opens on June 1st and continues until September 30.